Doctor of Musical Arts (DMA) Handbook

 Scheduling your recital

-All degree recitals, regardless of performance location, must be scheduled online at least 3 weeks prior to the performance date.
+All degree recitals, regardless of performance location, must be scheduled and registered in the School of Music Communications and Events Center, 460 Murphy Hall at least 3 weeks prior to the performance date.
+The recital scheduling packet is available in 460 Murphy as well as online at music.ku.edu/recital-scheduling.
+Your advisor’s signature must be on the recital form.
 Recital scheduling is also required for conducting students who are using several performances as one recital and voice students who are using an opera role as a degree recital.
-You must enroll in ___965: Doctoral Recital to receive credit.
+If you have enrolled in ___965: Doctoral Recital, you must register your recital using the recital packet.

 Recitals performed away from the City of Lawrence: